apaivafeup/GAMFLEW/Prototype/WhiteBoxCapsule/EXPERIMENT_2_GUIDE.md

-# GANFLEW, Teacher View: Validation Experiment
+# <justify>GAMFLEW, Teacher View: Validation Experiment

 This document serves as a script/guide to a validation experiment of GAMFLEW, a new serious game to teach white-box testing techiniques.
 Please follow the instructions below to properly participate in the experiment.

 ## 1. Introduction
 This experiment happens at your own pace, but, as a suggestion, one should only need at maximum 60 minutes to complete it.
 There are two parts to the experiment:
-1. **Part 1: Playing The Game** - to allow you to understand the game mechanics, you are provided with a small list of suggested challenges for you to complete one from the perspective of a player/student.
+1. **Part 1: Playing The Game** - to allow you to understand the game mechanics, you are to complete a challenge (as a player/student) from a provided small list of suggested challenges.
 2. **Part 2: Teacher View** - after playing the game, you will be ready to take the role of a teacher and follow a short tutorial on how to create your own challenges for the game.
 After this, there is a questionnaire.
    1. **Part 2.1: Tutorial** - a step-by-step guide on how to create a challenge and overview of other features.
    2. **[OPTIONAL] Part 2.2: Create Your Own Challenge** - you can create your own challenge.